 That annoying puffiness that tends to strike before your period?
 For some women, bloating (and being a bit gassy) can also be a thing during ovulation.

 Just keep in mind that like cramping and breast tenderness, bloating isn’t as reliable of an indicator as things like increased vaginal discharge or a higher basal body temp.

 But again, don’t put too much stock in this symptom.
 Like breast tenderness and bloating, heightened taste or smell isn’t a primary sign of ovulation.

-You should talk with your doctor if:
+You should talk with your doctor if you:

-- You’ve undergone treatment for cancer.
+- have undergone treatment for cancer

 Even if you’re having trouble getting pregnant through sex, your doctor can walk you through other options for conceiving, including fertility drugs, artificial insemination, assisted reproductive technology like IVF, or third party options like donor eggs, donor sperm, or surrogacy.